Albuquerque Rapid Transit: Initial launch and problems

 ART went into limited service on November 25, 2017, providing free trips to and from the Albuquerque BioPark for the River of Lights event.
 However, full service was delayed, and incoming Mayor Tim Keller began to allude to problems with the system after he took office in December.
 On January 9, 2018, he held a press conference where he called ART "a bit of a lemon," and said he was not sure when it would be operational.
 According to Keller, the problems included inconsistent platform heights, ADA violations, and at least one intersection whose geometry was unable to accommodate a 60-foot articulated bus safely.
 Bradbury Stamm said it would work to fix the issues at no additional cost to the city.
 In January 2018, crews began work to resolve some of the issues with the ART stations.

-Keller also described issues with the BYD K11 electric buses and charging equipment supplied by BYD Auto, including faulty batteries and leaking axles on the buses, and inoperable chargers.
+Keller also described issues with the BYD K11 electric buses and charging equipment supplied by BYD, including faulty batteries and leaking axles on the buses, and inoperable chargers.
 The River of Lights service was suspended after Keller's administration learned that a stopgap solution of charging the buses using portable generators could potentially void the warranty.
 The range, advertised as 275 mi, only proved to be 200 mi.
 BYD also said it would fix the identified issues at no additional cost.

 An investigation by the city Office of Inspector General identified various issues with the buses, and reported that city inspectors sent to BYD to check the buses were not properly trained.
 It was further reported that the first ART bus had been cobbled together from "parts and pieces" intended for a different transit agency, Antelope Valley Transit Authority (AVTA) in California, in response to pressure from city officials to deliver the bus before the end of Berry's term.
 BYD struggled to fill the bus order by the original October 4, 2017, deadline, and had only delivered 15 of the 20 buses by November 2018, when the city decided to reject the buses.
 The City of Albuquerque filed suit against BYD in December, alleging that "BYD had failed to meet the scheduled deadline for providing the 60-foot articulated buses and that the vehicles it ultimately delivered were unsafe, had defects such as cracked frames and improperly installed wiring, and did not meet the represented miles-per-charge standard."
 BYD counter-sued and ultimately the two sides settled with no additional money changing hands.
 Twenty diesel-powered New Flyer Xcelsior XD60 buses were purchased as a replacement for the BYD order; the first was delivered in June 2019.

-The vandalism of dormant stations, and the perception of increased traffic on the remaining traffic lanes, and the cancellation of the anticipated light-rail system led some to criticize the project.
-Some businesses along the route also reported a temporary decrease in sales.
-After the system's relaunch, the vandalism problem was resolved, traffic returned to its preconstruction levels, and foot traffic to establishments reportedly increased.
+The vandalism of dormant stations, the increased traffic on the remaining traffic lanes, and the cancellation of the anticipated light-rail system led to criticism of the project by Albuquerque politicians and business owners.
+Some businesses along the route reported a decrease in sales, with customers avoiding the heavy traffic.